Outlook: Stormy, concerns for the future

 The Runstad Center for Real Estates Studies Housing Affordability index measures the ability of a middle-class family to purchase a home.
 For example, an index of 126 means that a family earning the median income has 26% more income than is needed to qualify for a mortgage on a median-priced home.
 The index is calculated using housing prices, incomes and interest rates.

-Housing affordability has decreased slightly since 2013 but remains well above the pre-recession years of 2006-2008.
+Housing affordability has decreased since 2013 but remains above the pre-recession years of 2006-2008.

-After the economic recession in 2008, housing affordability has increased due to low interest rates and large supply (partly the result of a large number of foreclosures).
-Increasing demand for housing as the economy recovers has tempered the increase in housing affordability.
+After the economic recession in 2008, housing affordability increased due to low interest rates and large supply (partly the result of a large number of foreclosures).
+Since 2013 however affordability decreased as the economy recovered.
+First-time home buyers have been especially hard hit by increasing prices.